Validation methodology on real data of reversible Kalman Filter for state estimation with Manifold: Reversible Filter

 First, one needs to define a metric to compare different approaches. \begin{definition}[Metric function] Given a filter whose output is a serie of vector states $X = (\hat{x}_k)_k$ such that $\hat{x}_k[1:3]$ is the logarithm of a rotation, we compare it to another serie of vector states $Y = (\hat{y}_k)_k$ by using the following function:

-where $Re(q)$ is the real part of quaternion $q$. \end{definition} Definition~\ref{def:metric} can be thought as the cumulated difference of two series of vectors.
+where $Re(q)$ is the real part of quaternion $q$. \end{definition} Definition~\ref{def:metric} can be thought as the cumulated difference of two series of vectors and is related to the chordal distance between two vectors.
 Thus, given a ground truth $\mathcal{T} = (t_k)_k$, for a serie of estimates $X$, we use the estimate given by

 One can verifiy that this metric is equal to $0$ if and only if $X=\mathcal{T}$.

 The data used to analyze typical MEKF behavior were generated along a $2D$ random trajectory on a plane with a normal vector $[0,-1,1]$, corresponding to $100$ samples, without introducing any noise.
 Curves were produced for different levels of numerical precision using the multiprecision float library \texttt{mpf}.